codezoneo/Mail-box-Client2.0/README.md

 ## Usage

-1. Open the app in your browser by visiting: https://mailbox-client-axhar.netlify.app
-2. Create an account with an email and password.
+1. Create an account with an email and password.
 3. Log in using your email and password.
 4. Use the app to send, receive, delete, and star emails.

 ## Contact
-For any inquiries or feedback, please contact azharibraheem482@gmail.com.
+For any inquiries or feedback, please contact anuragtri83@gmail.com.